philsturgeon/tech-talks/content/getting-specific-about-apis/source.md

 ---

-This metadata can be used to generate API Reference docs
+This can be used to generate API Reference docs

 ---